-- 145. Plaintiffs are each adequate representatives of the proposed class. - 146.
-The proposed class satisfies the requirements of Rule 23(a)(1) because the class is so numerous that joinder of all members is impracticable. - 147.
-On information and belief, there are thousands of individuals who fit within the class. - 148.
-The class meets the commonality requirements of Rule 23(a)(2).
-The members of the class are all subject to the 2019 Redetermination Memo and will lose their right to proceed before USCIS on the basis of the new policy.
-This lawsuit raises questions of law common to all members of the class, including whether Defendants have violated the class members' due process rights; whether the 2019 Redetermination Memo is arbitrary and capricious under the APA; and whether the 2019 Redetermination Memo is unlawful because it was not promulgated pursuant to notice-and-comment as required by the APA. - 149.
-The proposed class meets the typicality requirements of Rule 23(a)(3), because the claims of the representative Plaintiffs are typical of the claims of the class.
-Plaintiffs and the proposed class share the same legal claims, which assert the same substantive and procedural rights under the due process clause, the APA, and the TVPRA.
+182. Plaintiffs are each adequate representatives of the class.

+183. The class satisfies the requirements of Rule 23(a)(1) because the class is so numerous that joinder of all members is impracticable.

+184. On information and belief, there are thousands of individuals who fit within the class.

+185. The class meets the commonality requirements of Rule 23(a)(2).
+The members of the class are all subject to the 2019 Redetermination Memo, the related USCIS policy of deference to EOIR jurisdictional determinations, and the related Expanded Affirmative Act Policy and will lose their right to proceed before USCIS on the basis of these new policies.
+This lawsuit raises questions of law common to all members of the class, including whether Defendants have violated the class members' due process rights; whether the policies are arbitrary and capricious under the APA; and whether the policies are unlawful because they were not promulgated pursuant to notice-and-comment as required by the APA.

+186. The class meets the typicality requirements of Rule 23(a)(3), because the claims of the representative Plaintiffs are typical of the claims of the class.
+Plaintiffs and the class share the same legal claims, which assert the same substantive and procedural rights under the due process clause, the APA, and the TVPRA.

-- 150. The proposed class meets the adequacy requirements of Rule 23(a)(4).
+187. The class meets the adequacy requirements of Rule 23(a)(4).
 The representative Plaintiffs seek the same relief as other members of the class and have identical interests to the class members in vigorously pursuing that relief.
-In defending their own rights, Plaintiffs will defend the rights of all proposed class members fairly and adequately. - 151.
-The proposed class also satisfies Federal Rule of Civil Procedure 23(b)(2).
+In defending their own rights, Plaintiffs will defend the rights of all class members fairly and adequately.

+188. The class also satisfies Federal Rule of Civil Procedure 23(b)(2).
 Defendants have acted on grounds that are generally applicable to each class member.
 Injunctive and declaratory relief is thus appropriate with respect to the class as a whole.

-COUNT I

-(Administrative Procedure Act - The 2019 Redetermination Memo is Arbitrary, Capricious, or Otherwise Not in Accordance with Law)
+COUNT I (Administrative Procedure Act - The 2019 Redetermination Memo Is Arbitrary, Capricious, or Otherwise Not in Accordance with Law)

-- 152. Plaintiffs incorporate by reference the preceding allegations of this Complaint. - 153.
-Title 5, U.S. Code § 706(2) authorizes a court to hold unlawful and set aside final agency action found to be arbitrary, capricious, an abuse of discretion (e.g., irrational), or otherwise not in accordance with law, or in excess of statutory jurisdiction or authority. - 154.
-The asylum policy set forth in the 2019 Redetermination Memo is arbitrary, capricious, an abuse of discretion, not in accordance with law, and is inconsistent with the TVPRA, and therefore in violation of 5 U.S.C. § 706(2). - 155.
-The 2019 Redetermination Memo violates the TVPRA because the asylum rules set forth therein are contrary to its plain language.
+189. Plaintiffs incorporate by reference the preceding allegations of this Complaint.

+190. Title 5, U.S. Code § 706(2) authorizes a court to hold unlawful and set aside final agency action found to be arbitrary, capricious, an abuse of discretion (e.g., irrational), or otherwise not in accordance with law, or in excess of statutory jurisdiction or authority.

+191. The asylum policy set forth in the 2019 Redetermination Memo is arbitrary, capricious, an abuse of discretion, not in accordance with law, and is inconsistent with the TVPRA, and therefore in violation of 5 U.S.C. § 706(2).

+192. The 2019 Redetermination Memo violates the TVPRA because the asylum rules set forth therein are contrary to its plain language.
 The 2019 Redetermination Memo mandates that all asylum officers must evaluate, in all cases, whether an applicant met the statutory definition of a UAC at the time of filing the asylum application, and that all asylum officers must defer to EOIR's determination that USCIS lacks jurisdiction over an asylum application because it is not one filed by a UAC.
 This mandate applies in all cases, even where an individual had previously been determined to be a UAC.
 These mandates are contrary to the structure and text of the TVPRA, which plainly establish that a child's UAC status determination occurs upon the child's initial contact with a federal government department or agency and is not subject to redetermination by USCIS, and that once filed, USCIS has initial jurisdiction over the application.